-'''

-cutadapt -a file:barcodes.fasta --no-trim --untrimmed-o untrimmed.fastq.gz -o trimmed-{name}.fast
+''' cutadapt -a file:barcodes.fasta --no-trim --untrimmed-o untrimmed.fastq.gz -o

-'''
+--trimmed-{name}.fastq.gz input.fastq.gz '''

 Trimming more than one adapter from each read

 By default, at most one adapter sequence is removed from each read, even if multiple adapter sequences were provided.
 This can be changed by using the --times option (or its abbreviated form -n).
 Cutadapt will then search for all the given adapter sequences repeatedly, either until no adapter match was found or until the specified number of rounds was reached.